pystol/pystol-docs/docs/development_guide.md

 ## Testing changes into the Kubernetes platform

-Once we have the local registry working, we will make a change in the repository, create the image, push it, and deploy it to MiniKube/MiniShift.
+Once the local registry is working, we will make a change in the repository, create the image, push it, and deploy it to MiniKube/MiniShift.

 Clone the main Repository.